- Phone: (941) 487-4422

 B.Soc.Sc., University of Guyana

-He currently serves as a Research Associate at Central Bank of Barbados and the Caribbean Centre for Money and Finance, University of the West Indies, Trinidad and Tobago.
-He writes numerous invited columns for the Stabroek News in Guyana and other media outlets.
-He also serves as external master’s and doctoral thesis examiner for University of West Indies, Cave Hill Campus, Barbados and University of Witwatersrand, Johannesburg, South Africa.
+He has part-time affiliation as Research Associate with the Central Bank of Barbados as well as columnist for Stabroek News in Guyana.
+He also serves as external examiner for doctoral and MPhil theses from the three campuses of University of West Indies.
 He was actively involved in the politics of Guyana but has retired.
 Prior to coming to New College, he worked as a central bank economist and taught at St John’s University in New York and University of Guyana.

 Money, Banking and Financial Markets